 - a New Zealand resident with valid travel conditions.

 There are a small number of limited exceptions to the closure of New Zealand's borders for people who aren’t citizens or residents.

 Border controls on arrival

-People returning to New Zealand must do their part to stop COVID-19 spreading in New Zealand.
+It's important people returning to New Zealand do their part to stop COVID-19 spreading in New Zealand.

 You may be able to get an exemption from managed isolation.

 The Government recovers some of the costs for managed isolation.
 This is to share the costs in a way that fairly reflects the benefits to both the New Zealand public of having a robust system, and those who leave and enter the country.

 There are no exemptions from quarantine for people with COVID-19 symptoms.